 It’s encouraging to see what they wrote out as their 2023 resolutions:

+What are your goals this year?
+Take a moment to take stock of your own journey and of what’s really important to you, and consider writing your student to encourage them in the new year with a fresh start.
+We look forward to updating you on your students' progress towards their respective goals in the new year.
+Happy 2023!
 First Coming by Madeleine L’Engle He did not wait till the world was ready, till men and nations were at peace.
 He came when the Heavens were unsteady, and prisoners cried out for release.
 He did not wait for the perfect time.
 He came when the need was deep and great.
 He dined with sinners in all their grime, turned water into wine.
 He did not wait till hearts were pure.
 In joy he came to a tarnished world of sin and doubt.
 To a world like ours, of anguished shame he came, and his Light would not go out.
 He came to a world which did not mesh, to heal its tangles, shield its scorn.
 In the mystery of the Word made Flesh the Maker of the stars was born.
 We cannot wait till the world is sane to raise our songs with joyful voice, for to share our grief, to touch our pain, He came with Love: Rejoice!
 Rejoice!
 Giving thanks for God's immeasurable gift of love and

 wishing you a very merry Christmas from around the world!
 Over the summer, we crossed the line of having supported over 500 students in Kenya with school fees through the years through the ministry of Children of the Kingdom.
 (We just added our 509th student to our list!)
 Celebrate with us over the lives that have been impacted through this work since our humble beginnings in 1994.
 Below are a few success stories of some of our students who are making their way in the world using the gifts of education to be servants in God's kingdom.
 As I am going back through old pictures to find my son's kindergarten picture to contrast to his senior year picture for his first day back to school, it's amazing to see how much he has grown and how far he has come.
 In light of that, I wanted to share these photos of some of our students in India to let you have a glimpse at how far they've come!
 On Malcom Gladwell's Revisionist History podcast, there is a recent episode called "I Was A Stranger and You Welcomed Me."
 As I listened in, I could not help thinking about the sponsors and partners in this ministry who have made a difference over the years through their kindness and generosity.
 Gladwell tells the story found in the archives of the US Holocaust Museum of Cheil Rajchman who escaped the Treblinka concentration camp in 1943.
 By his count, he survived the war because of eleven acts of kindness.
 And the lesson here is this: “lots of people, doing little things, can very quickly add up to a lot.”
 After telling more stories, he concludes, “Once you start looking for this pattern- of many small acts of kindness, adding up to a lot- you start to see it in all kinds of places.”
 A recent example came to mind as I was listening to the podcast: a sponsor sent in a very generous gift because they had a sense of abundance in this past year and felt led to give to Children of the Kingdom.
 Little did they know that I had just been told of a need for one of our first students who entered the program in 1995.
 She now has two children of her own with no family to support her.
 She needed help with housing, and we were able to use these funds to build a house for her and for her children. ![]() Others have sent funds for distributions this summer, and many children and families have been fed.
 Students on our waiting list have been given the opportunity to go to school through sponsorship who would not have been able to attend without support.
 Listen in to the podcast for some inspiration, and keep your heart open to how the Spirit might be nudging you to live out Matthew 25:35 today with an act of multiplying kindness.